srinivas-sharan/srinivas-sharan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my corner of academia and research expertise!
-I am an Assistant Professor with a joint appointment in the [Department of Industrial &  Systems Engineering](https://engineering.missouri.edu/departments/ise/) and the [Department of Marketing](https://business.missouri.edu/departments-faculty/marketing-department) at the Robert J. Trulaske Sr. College of Business, University of Missouri (MU).
-I am also a Core Faculty in the MU Informatics and Data Science Institute.
+I am an Associate Professor with a joint appointment in the [Department of Industrial &  Systems Engineering](https://engineering.missouri.edu/departments/ise/) and the [Department of Marketing](https://business.missouri.edu/departments-faculty/marketing-department) at the Robert J. Trulaske Sr. College of Business, University of Missouri (MU).
+I am also the Director for Graduate Studies for the Industrial & Systems Engineering department.

 The core focus of my research is to develop novel theories and methods to effectively solve complex operations research (OR) problems that address societal needs and national priorities.
 With the advent of Industry 5.0, which focuses on societal values, mass customizations and human-machine cooperation, the need to address new OR problems that have real-world implications in fields such as supply chain, manufacturing, logistics/transportation, healthcare, biomedical informatics, and other service systems are increasing.
 As a result, I am motivated by the prominent challenges in developing novel frameworks, techniques and tools for use-inspired OR problems to enable faster and smarter decisions in the aforementioned thrust areas.